Islam in Saudi Arabia: Reactions

 noted that Salman al-Ouda, "a preacher with a massive following", appears to have originally been imprisoned for expressing the relatively benign hope that MbS and the ruler of Qatar (Emir Sheikh Tamim bin Hamad Al Thani), reconcile—"May God harmonize between their hearts, for the good of their people." al-Ouda remains in prison facing execution despite the fact that MbS and Al Thani did reconcile.

+Many conservative clerics strongly appear to have taken heed, succumbing to "good old-fashioned intimidation", reversing their religious positions and supporting the government line on issues such as "the opening of cinemas and mass layoffs of Wahhabi imams".
+Islamic legal scholar Khaled Abou El Fadl reported in 2019 that Saudi Islamic scholars Salman al-Ouda, Saleh Al-Fawzan, Safar al-Hawali, and Awad al-Qarni, were all incarcerated.